You Should Know This Fact About Sleep Before Planning A Trip

 Do you feel less well-rested after crashing at a friend's place?
 You may have more than an uncomfortable futon to blame.

-A new sudy found that when you're not in your usual bed, you may only be sleeping with half your brain.
+A new study found that when you're not in your usual bed, you may only be sleeping with half your brain.

 The tendency to sleep less soundly away from home is so common that it has a name among sleep specialists: the first-night effect.
 In order to determine the source of this phenomenon, researchers from Brown University monitored the brain activity of 11 people while they slept in an unfamiliar place.